yuanshunning/pickit-docs/docs/robot-integrations/kuka/KRC4/setting_up_pickit_with_kuka_krc4.rst

 **xxxx-xxxx-xxxx-xxxx** that depends on the robot’s serial number.

-Generation of temporary license keys by KUKA is possible for validating an application before the actual purchase of a Pick-it system.
+Generation of temporary license keys by KUKA is possible for validating an application before the actual purchase of a Pickit system.

 Plug in the USB drive containing the **KUKA Connect KRC** module files in the external USB port of the **KR-C4** controller cabinet.